 Method #1 Check if the Flash Player is Disabled

-One issue might be that somehow your flash player has been disabled in chrome plugins.
+One issue might be that your Flash player has been disabled in Chrome plugins.
 To make sure it is enabled,

-- Go to the address bar located at the top in the chrome windows and type “chrome://plugins” without the quotes and hit Enter.
+- Go to the address bar at the top of the Chrome windows, type “chrome://plugins” without the quotes, and hit Enter.

-Type chromeplugins - Scroll till you see the Flash Player.
-If you don’t see it, Type “http://get.adobe.com/flashplayer/” without quotes in the address bar and hit enter.
+- Scroll till you see the Flash Player.
+If you don’t see it, Type “http://get.adobe.com/flashplayer/” without quotes in the address bar and enter.

-- Make sure now the flash player plugin is enabled in Chrome.
+4. Make sure now the Flash player plugin is enabled in Chrome.

 Check Out – How to Fix Data Error Cyclic Redundancy Check